 Video samples are decoded and played back in real-time.
 Only one video or image sample can be active at any time, and the most recently triggered video or image sample is given preference.

-Video samples are triggered, while the audio track of the video, if available, is played back accordingly.
+Video samples can be scratched and triggered, and the audio track of the video, if available, is played back accordingly.